Bulgarian bitcoin exchange BTC-e has pulled support for the ruble, following a statement by the Russian Prosecutor's Office.

 In the last few days, BTC-e had reported some technical work on its QIWI interface.
 BTC-e did not respond to queries, but as of this evening UK time, there was no 'deposit' option for rubles on BTC-e's account management pages.

-Russia's decision to ban bitcoin was made at a meeting of an inter-agency working group this week.
+Russia's decision to clarify its opinion on how existing law captures bitcoin was made at a meeting of an inter-agency working group this week.

 Attendees included the deputy chair of the Central Bank of Russia, and heads of relevant departments of the Bank of Russia.
 Officials from the Russian FSB and the Russian Interior Ministry were also there.

-This development wasn't unexpected, although the speed and strength of escalation is surprising.
-The Bank of Russia issued a warning in late January, also citing Article 27, and warning that the issuing of cryptocurrencies in the Russian Federation was illegal.
+This development wasn't unexpected, however.
+The Bank of Russia issued a warning in late January, also citing Article 27, and warning that the issuing of cryptocurrencies in the Russian Federation could be considered illegal.

 The head of Sberbank, the third-largest bank in Europe, has been bullish on bitcoin, affirming his support as recently as late January.
 But, the Bank of Russia is the state bank and a powerful institution that mirrors government policy.